jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

     uv add --requirement requirements.txt

   - ``--requirement`` is an option that can be given to the ``add`` argument for `Python packages`_ in a given file_
   - ``requirements.txt`` is the name of the given file_.
 It helps to manage `Python programs`_ that are needed by the project.
-In this case I only have one program.
+In this case I only have two programs_.
 A project can have a big number of programs it needs and using one file_ with one command is easier than one command for each program_

   the terminal_ is my friend, and shows setup and installation

   .. code-block:: shell

     Resolved 9 packages in GHIms
-    ░░░░░░░░░░░░░░░░░░░░ [0/2] Installing wheels...
+    ░░░░░░░░░░░░░░░░░░░░ [0/7] Installing wheels...
     ...
     Installed 7 packages in JKLms
      + iniconfig==A.B.C